 No, since the explorer voyages are mostly sailing under the Midnight Sun.
 For chances of seeing the Northern Lights we recommend to book Norwegian Coastal voyages in winter.

-There is a jacuzzi on all ships except MS Nordstjernen.
+There is a jacuzzi on deck of all ships except MS Nordstjernen.

 A cruise card will be issued upon arrival on board as part of the check-in procedure.
 All guests are requested to wear this card when disembarking in all ports of call and landings.
 The card serves as a control system on the gangway enabling the ship to know which of the guests are on board and ashore at any time.
 This card, in addition to being the key card for your cabin, is also your payment card on board.
 The card is the only means of payment for on board facilities.
 To activate the cruise card account you must have a Visa, American Express, Diners or Mastercard (Maestro Card is not supported).
 The credit card must be valid more than 3 months after your stay on board.